Asymetrikon/myaistuff/README.md

-This is a List of Prompts for ChatGPT.
+This is a Collection of Prompts for ChatGPT.
 Some are self made and some are from other Creators.
 All Creators get mentioned in the apps.md and games.md with links to their Threads.